Rattlesnake Bluff

 Status: Available (Forthcoming)

-Jules stepped out of his cab, fully caffeinated and ready to take on the day.
-It felt like he could lasso the sun and ride it into the heavens, if need be, so much was going so well for him these days.
-His promotion to foreman meant more money.
+By 7:30 a.m. on Tuesday, Jules stepped out of his cab, fully caffeinated and ready to take on the day.
+It felt like he could lasso the sun and ride it into the heavens, if need be, so much was going so well for Jules these days.
+His work as a foreman meant more money.
 And he had the oddest premonition good things were about to happen on the girlfriend front.
 He''d had several dance partners at the festival, though he hadn''t felt "bitten" by any of them.
-Bitten was his mom''s term for when he would meet someone who''d strike him like a hammer blow in the heart.
-He missed his mom.
-He had not seen her for three years, and it was hard for Jules, who loved his madre.
+Bitten was his mom''s term for when he would meet someone who would strike him like a hammer blow in the heart, filling his veins with love.

 To be able to view the table of contents for this publication then please subscribe by clicking the button below...